 Before we give you the list, we want to preface it with the fact that being active throughout the day and working out will aid your sleeping patterns.
 Also, we would like to explain that tryptophan is one of the 10 essential amino acids that the body uses to synthesize the proteins it needs.
 It plays a vital role in the production of nervous system messengers, especially those related to relaxation, restfulness, and sleep.
 It is also what makes you sleepy after Thanksgiving turkey!

 - Edamame: one cup of soybeans has over 122% of your daily of tryptophan.
 We picked it because it is the healthiest and freshest way to eat soy.

 - Halibut: is a fish that is rich in B6, a natural sleep aid.
 B6 can also help relieve leg cramps because it induces the production of serotonin.

-- Miso: The amino acids in miso (which is fermented soy beans) boost the body’s production of melatonin, which is a natural sleep inducer.
+- Miso: the amino acids in miso (fermented soybeans) boost the body’s production of melatonin, which is a natural sleep inducer.

 - Oatmeal: a rich source of melatonin, which natural causes sleepiness, coupled with the warmth, leads to a goods nights rest!